 Live chat can be fully integrated into an existing website, providing full visibility of visiting users, and enabling businesses to build up a clearer picture of their customers’ needs, worries and concerns.

 “For property businesses, knowing what their customers’ pain points are provides enormous opportunities and can help refine their whole approach to interacting with customers, as well as driving greater sales conversions”

 The UK property market is full of uncertainty, but developing a greater understanding of their customers’ needs can only help property professionals thrive in testing times.

-“It is key that property professionals are properly equipped to initiate live chat,” Russell concludes.
+“It is key that property professionals are properly equipped to initiate live chat,” Paul concludes.
 “If they haven’t the in-house resources to fully commit to it, the best solution is to outsource their live chat.
 That way, they can be sure that it’s fully effective and gives them the option to extend their hours of availability to customers.”